wojtekw92/apress/README.md

 Apress.js is a simple library for routing on client side in SPA projects.

 ## Example
-Simples usage exmaple of Apress can be found [here](http://wojtekw92.github.io/apress/example)
+Simplest usage exmaple of Apress can be found [here](http://wojtekw92.github.io/apress/example).

 ## Instalation